Self-bound quark stars with a first-order two-to-three flavor phase transition: The flavor-dependent QMDD model

 We model cold quark matter as a gas of non-interacting quasiparticles of flavors $u,d,s$ with effective masses $M_i$, supplemented by free electrons to ensure charge neutrality.
 Within the QMDD framework~\cite{Lugones:2022upj}, interaction effects are encoded through density-dependent quark masses while the expressions for the energy density and the number densities retain the free-gas functional form.
 Specifically, the effective mass of each flavor is taken as

-where $i\in\{u,d,s\}$, $m_i$ is the (constant) current mass of flavor $i$, $n_i$ is its number density, and $C$ and $a$ are flavor-independent parameters.
+where $i\in\{u,d,s\}$, $m_i$ is the (constant) current mass of flavor $i$, $n_i$ is its number density, and $C$ and $a$ are considered flavor-independent parameters.

+{We note that the flavor-dependent QMDD scheme already embodies $SU(3)_f$ breaking at the dynamical level through the strange-quark current mass and the resulting distinct density evolution of the $s$ sector under $\beta$ equilibrium and charge neutrality.
+In this sense, the model is “flavor-dependent” because each quasiparticle mass tracks the number density of its own flavor, $M_i=M_i(n_i)$, rather than a common baryon-density scale as in flavor-blind variants.
+This reduced correlation among the density dependences of $M_u$, $M_d$, and $M_s$ plays a central role in enabling domains where strangeness is suppressed at low pressure while $u$ and $d$ quarks are not, thereby opening the possibility that $ud$ matter is self-bound at $p\!\to\!0$ and that the onset of $s$ quarks is delayed to higher pressures.}

+{At the same time, Eq.~\eqref{eq:formula_1} adopts a minimal parametrization in which the mass-functional parameters $(a,C)$ are taken to be flavor-independent.
+Allowing explicit parameter flavor dependence, e.g., $C_s\neq C_{u,d}$ and/or $a_s\neq a_{u,d}$, would further enlarge the model space and may shift quantitative outcomes such as the transition density/pressure and the size of the $uds$ core.
+We do not pursue that extension here in order to keep the parameter survey tractable and to isolate the physical consequences of the flavor-dependent density evolution itself; explicit flavor dependence in $(a,C)$ constitutes a natural next step beyond the scope of the present work (see also the exploratory study in the Appendix of Ref.~\cite{Lugones:2022upj}). }

 Units are chosen so that $M_i$ is in MeV when $n_i$ is expressed in $\mathrm{fm}^{-3}$; throughout we adopt natural units with $\hbar=c=1$.
 In contrast to our earlier “flavor-blind” formulation—where $M_i$ depended only on the baryon number density—we employ here a flavor-dependent mass function $M_i(n_i)$.

 The limiting behavior of Eq.~\eqref{eq:formula_1} reproduces the expected qualitative features: as $n_i\!\to\!0$, $M_i$ diverges, suppressing quasiparticle excitations and thereby mimicking confinement; at asymptotically large densities, $M_i\!\to\!m_i$, providing a phenomenological realization of (effective) chiral restoration, particularly if $m_i=0$.
 The exponent $a$ can be related to a schematic interquark potential, $v(r)\propto r^{a}$, which controls how rapidly medium effects diminish with increasing density~\cite{Lugones:2022upj}.